software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-understanding-cairo-packages.md

 ## Packages

-Package is a collection of modules that also defines `cairo_project.toml` and `lib.cairo` files.
+Package consist of multiple modules and must define `cairo_project.toml` and `lib.cairo` files.

 :::info
 Some other tools use name "crates" for packages.